 The Samorin of Calicut, 1604, anonymous, after Johann Theodor and Johann Israel de Bry, 1644 - 1646

-When Abdur Razzak had his audience with the Samoothiri, who was in an assembly of 2000-3000 Hindus; chief Musalmans were also there.
-The letter from Shah Rukh is read out and the gifts were also handed over.
-But the Samoothiri paid little respect to the embassy, so Abdur Razzak left the court and returned to his quarters.
+During Abdur Razzak's audience with the Samoothiri, the letter from Shah Rukh was read out and the gifts were presented.
+However, the Samoothiri showed minimal respect towards the embassy.
+Consequently, Abdur Razzak left the court and returned to his quarters.

-He was very much distressed and he remained at Calicut [from November 1442 to April 1443].
-He says that "we were afflicted by having to stay in that infelicitous place".
-It was at this time that Abdur Razzak was invited to Vijayanagar by Deva Raya II.
+The experience left Abdur Razzak feeling distressed, and he remained at Calicut from November 1442 to April 1443.
+He expressed his affliction at being forced to remain in such an infelicitous place.
+It was during this period that Abdur Razzak received an invitation to visit Vijayanagar by Deva Raya II.

-Final Words of Abdur Razzak About Calicut: From Calicut vessels are continually sailing for Mecca, mostly carrying pepper.
-The inhabitants of Calicut are adventurous sailors and are known as 'Sons of China'.
+Abdur Razzak's Final Words on Calicut: Vessels from Calicut regularly sail to Mecca, mostly laden with pepper.
+The people of Calicut are adventurous sailors and are known as 'Sons of China'.
 The pirates of the sea do not molest the ships of Calicut.
 Everything is procurable in that port.
 Nobody can kill cow which is held so sacred that they rub the ashes of its dung upon their forehead.